kantord/headson/README.md

 Additional details:

 - Arrays never include a space after commas; objects apply `space` after colons.
 - Strings are escaped via `serde_json`.
-When truncated, only a quoted kept prefix plus an ellipsis is rendered, ensuring prefix-only semantics.
+When truncated, only a quoted kept prefix plus an ellipsis is rendered, ensuring prefix‑only semantics.

+### PQ caps (configurable)

+- `--string-cap <n>`: hard cap on grapheme expansion per string during PQ build (default: 500).
+Prevents runaway work for very long strings.
+Rendering still shows prefix + ellipsis.
+- Array cap (derived from budget): per‑array expansion is capped at `budget / 2`, based on a conservative lower bound that an array of N items needs ~2N characters to fit.
+Arrays longer than this cannot fit within the budget, so we avoid walking/pushing those extra items during PQ.

 ## Testing